revaturelabs/interviewquestions/Java/Collections/Generics.md

 - Wildcard element means any type represented by the `? (question mark)` symbol.
 It can be used as a type of a parameter, field, return type, or local variable.
 - If we write `<? extends Number>`, it means any child class of Number, e.g., Integer, Float, and double.
-Now we can call the method of Number class through any child class object.
+Now,we can call the method of Number class through any child class object.

  </blockquote>